losephjambert/gary/README.md

 ##about
 **planetary** is a flexbox-based grid that uses the SASS preprocessor and the wonders of autoprefixing to create a semantic, customizable, layout module that super-charges your css and keeps your html clean.

-**planetary** only works on contemporary browsers and does not support i.e.– 8, 9, 10, and sometimes 11.
+it only works on contemporary browsers and does not support i.e.– 8, 9, 10, and sometimes 11.

-developed as a school project and issued under the MIT license, please feel free to use and re-use **planetary** to make it better :)
+developed as a school project, please feel free to fork **planetary** to make it better :)

+issued under the MIT license

 made with &#x1F60D;